 We went at night so the train cars lit up were so beautiful and festive.
 I can only imagine how it would all look during a snowfall – magical and enchanting to say the least.

 Back at the train village, guests can visit with Santa and Mrs. Claus in a train car that has more garland and lights than most homes I’ve seen decorated for the holidays.
 Kids will get little gifts.

 Next, head to the train car across the way where more festivities await, namely delicious hot chocolate and cookies.
 This could have been my kids’ favorite part of the whole experience.

 There is also another train car that is painted in red that has a Christmas movie playing and small trains for sale.

 There is a bathroom on site that kids should certainly use before getting on the trolley, which is bathroom-less.
 While the bathroom is a porta-john, it’s the most decorated and cleanest porta-john I’ve ever seen, with lights on the inside and baby wipes.
 I’d be amiss if I didn’t mention how great this bathroom is.

 As you may well imagine, the Jingle Bell Trolley is very popular.
 It’s just an hour and 20 minutes from Greenville so an easy holiday day trip.
 Tickets are being sold both individually and as the entire train as a private ride.

-They have a handful of dates and run through December 23, 2022, which you can see here.
 Individual tickets are $19 each and kids 3 and under are free.
-Rides start at 10 am and the last one is at 6 pm on the days they are running.
+Except for a couple of the dates, rides start at 10 am and the last one is at 6 pm.
+Tickets for Craggy Mountain Railroad are available here.

 Tickets include the 25-minute train ride, a visit with Santa, and hot chocolate and cookies.